Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Introduction

 \section{Introduction}

 The majority of payment cards and terminals use the EMV standard~\cite{emv}, the set of protocols developed by the union of payment processing companies Europay, Mastercard and Visa to execute financial operations.
 The initial purpose of EMV, introduced in 1996, was to support the replacement of mag-stripe cards with integrated circuit cards that are harder to copy.
-The EMV standard now supports contactless cards, that require no card holder action to be involved in the EMV session with any capable device.
-The nature of contactless cards allows an active attacker to easily interact with the card without the card holder realising, making privacy properties harder to enforce.
+The EMV standard now supports contactless cards, that require no cardholder action to be involved in the EMV session with any capable device.
+The nature of contactless cards allows an active attacker to easily interact with the card without the cardholder realising, making privacy properties harder to enforce.

 In this paper, we address privacy vulnerabilities in payment cards with a particular focus on the \emph{unlinkability} of payments.
 The EMV standard trivially does not satisfy privacy properties such as anonymity and unlinkability.
 This is due to the current EMV standard transferring the card number in cleartext during a transaction.
-Hence transaction data allows us to link transactions made with the same card and effortlessly track card holders.
+Hence transaction data allows us to link transactions made with the same card and effortlessly track cardholders.
 The fact that no actual payments need to be made eases the task of the adversary when tracking a contactless card as it is ready to present its identity to any device.

-In 2011 EMVCo launched the development of the new version of the standard, the EMV 2nd Gen. To protect the card against tracking, EMVCo proposed the use of \emph{secret channels}.
+In 2011 EMVCo launched the development of the new version of the standard, the EMV 2nd Gen, where the card should be protected against eavesdropping.
+To facilitate this, EMVCo proposed the use of \emph{secret channels}.
 A secret channel is a symmetric key that the card and the terminal establish at the start of each session and use to encrypt further communications.
 A channel establishment procedure is based on Diffie-Hellman key agreement with a twist: the card uses a freshly blinded static certified public key instead of an ephemeral public key.
 Hence, the name of the proposed protocol, \emph{Blinded Diffie-Hellman} (BDH)~\cite{rfc}.

 The BDH protocol is meant to satisfy the official requirements for channel establishment from the architecture overview of the EMV 2nd Gen~\cite{overview}:

 \begin{itemize} \item Use elliptic-curve based cryptography (ECC). \item Computational resources of the card are respected. \item An attacker who passively eavesdrops on communications cannot identify a particular card. \end{itemize}